 RELEVANT AND HIGH QUALITY DEGREES

 University of New England, Excelsior College, Empire State, and Austin Community College all engaged employers as co-creating stakeholders in the development of new competency-based education (CBE) degree programs designed to provide underserved students with opportunities in fast-growing, rewarding careers in IT, health care, business and visual communications.
-See a preview of the Excelsior program and learn more about CBE here.

 Austin Peay State University, Excelsior College and Empire State College fully embraced and applied business concepts such as return on investment and net revenue analysis to develop financially sustainable prototypes that can grow into lasting sources of revenue for the institutions.
 All the teams used the rpkGROUP’s pro forma template.
 Access the pre-recorded webinar that sets the context for this tool here.
 APSU adapted the 2013 version of the tool to analyze the sustainability of other university projects; Empire State College used the 2014 version to create meaningful, guided internal conversation about the financial implications of their design decisions.